SciPhi-AI/synthesizer/README.md

 - **Configurable Data Generation:** Craft datasets mediated by LLMs according to your specifications.
 - **Retriever-Augmented Generation (RAG) Integration:** Make use of an integrated RAG Provider API to ground your generated data to real-world datasets.
 Also, SciPhi comes bundled with an evaluation harness to optimise your RAG workflow.
 - **Textbook Generation Module:** A module to power the generation of RAG-augmented synthetic textbooks straight from a given table of contents.
+- **Retriever-Augmented Generation (RAG) Integration:** Make use of an integrated RAG Provider API to ground your generated data to real-world datasets.
+Also, SciPhi comes bundled with an evaluation harness to optimise your RAG workflow.

 ---